 Here is the answer from Tom Henry, our expert pharmacist:

-In the meantime, you can take personal action to try to increase your drug on hand.
-Insurance companies will pay for your prescription when your stock has reached the 75% point so a 30 day prescription can be filled every 25 days and a 3 month prescription every 75 days so it is possible to get a little ahead.
+If you are still worried, you can take personal action to try to increase your drug on hand.
+Insurance companies will pay for your prescription when your stock has reached the 75% point so a 30-day prescription can be filled every 25 days and 3-month prescription every 75 days so it is possible to get a little ahead.

-We will keep our followers alert if we learn of any disruption of supplies.
+We will keep our followers alert if we learn of any disruption of supplies of any medications.

 Remember that we cannot give medical advice and any suggestions should be reviewed with your treating doctors.